-The goal of the UC-wide California Teach Initiative is to encourage UC students majoring or planning to major in Math, Science and Engineering to consider teaching as a career.
-The California Teach Initiative plans to put 1,000 new science and math teachers annually into California classrooms, affecting over 1,000,000 minds!
+The goal of the UC-wide Cal Teach Initiative is to encourage the diverse group of UC students majoring or planning to major in Math, Science and Engineering to consider teaching as a career.
+Learn more about UC-wide CalTeach.

-The UCLA California Teach program is committed to encouraging and supporting students interested in K-12 math and science teaching.
+The UCLA Cal Teach program is committed to encouraging and supporting students interested in K-12 math and science teaching.
 Our courses include observation, participation and assisting in K-12 schools, and seminars to support those field experiences.
-Through our program you will explore teaching in the elementary, middle and high school settings.
-We offer you a guided exploration of teaching as a career, personal advising as you explore and prepare for a teaching career, and assistance and financial support for subject matter preparation.
+Through our program students explore teaching in the elementary, middle and high school settings.
+We offer guided exploration of teaching as a career, personal advising as students' explore and prepare for a teaching career, and assistance and financial support for subject matter preparation.

 Our program wants the best and the brightest to experience, first-hand, the amazing impact that they can have on teaching and that teaching can have on them.
 We look forward to hearing from you!!